Satellite imagery shows bombed theatre and burning buildings across Ukraine

 Another picture from above the besieged city in northern Ukraine, also captured on Wednesday, shows an athletics track and training centre with a large crater in the middle of its sports pitch.

-In the northeastern city of Sumy, before and after images show how a local neighbourhood has been transformed from green to a blackened hue.
+In the southern city of Volnovakha, before and after images show how a local neighbourhood has been transformed from green to a blackened hue.

 A comparison between July 2021 and March 14 2022 shows damage caused to houses and other buildings, with several roofs collapsed and debris scattered across the area.

-Sumy has been encircled by Russian forces and has experienced ongoing attacks.
-The Red Cross said on Tuesday that it was working to evacuate people from the city.
+Volnovakha has been encircled by Russian forces and has experienced ongoing attacks.

-An area around Sumy’s train station can also be seen to be damaged, with more roofs collapsed, debris and dark patches where previously there were green trees.
+An area around Volnovakha’s train station can also be seen to be damaged, with more roofs collapsed, debris and dark patches where previously there were green trees.

 On Wednesday, the UK’s mission to the United Nations said Russia was “committing war crimes and targeting civilians”.